Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Vlad Davniuk of Beverly SEO Studio says, “Do not change the design every month.
 Your clients want to see numbers, not new designs every month.”

-Deepak Shukla of Pearl Lemon adds, “If a template can be made by a graphic designer or data analyst who has experience with software like Tableau or PowerBI, it can make the reports a lot easier to read, rather than if they were designed by your technical SEO team.”
+Deepak Shukla of Pearl Lemon adds, “If a template can be made by a graphic designer or data analyst who has experience with marketing reporting software like Tableau or PowerBI, it can make the reports a lot easier to read, rather than if they were designed by your technical SEO team.”

 “Make it visual,” says Alexandra Baciu of Avid Panda.
 “No matter how much of an SEO understanding they have, it needs to be visual so that the client perceives a higher value of it.
 We are attracted to pleasing aesthetics and undoubtedly, it matters when it comes to reporting as well.”